michelsdev/ms-azure/README.md

 Personal repository to store MS Azure scripts, commands and documentation.

-It's also my Azure Portfolio.
-All files and scenarios are just practices and exercises.
+It's also my Azure portfolio.
+All files and scenarios are just for practices and exercises.